Data in the Data Innovation Program

 Datasets related to participation in the workforce and income generation, such as participation records for labour market programs across the province including the courses offered, who took them, when, demographic information and income bands by postal code.

-For a detailed listing of all the data files and accompanying metadata records available in the Data Innovation Program, please visit the BC Data Catalogue.
+For a detailed listing of all the data files and accompanying metadata records available in the Data Innovation Program, please visit the BC Data Catalogue (page may take time to load).

 The DIP Metadata Viewer is a helpful tool to explore the metadata for all datasets available through the Data Innovation Program.